Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 ## Understanding Enneagram Type 4 - The Individualist

-Enneagram Type 4s, known as 'Individualists,' are defined by their unique qualities, profound emotions, and artistic tendencies.
-Described by <a href="https://www.enneagraminstitute.com/type-4">The Enneagram Institute</a> as self-aware, sensitive, and reserved, they exhibit a dynamic mix of creativity and melancholy.
+Type 4s are typically recognized by their deep emotions, and artistic tendencies.

+<a href="https://www.enneagraminstitute.com/type-4">The Enneagram Institute</a> describes them as self-aware, sensitive, and reserved.
+They exhibit a dynamic mix of creativity and melancholy.

 Casey Neistat, with his unique video blogging style, embodies these Type 4 characteristics.
 His blend of personal narrative and professional filmmaking highlights Type 4's creative flair, while his open discussions about life's challenges showcase their introspective and emotionally rich nature.

 ## Seeing the Unseen

 Casey Neistat's vlogs offer more than meets the eye.

 He excels in capturing small, often overlooked details, transforming them into key narrative elements.
 His approach keeps viewers engaged, turning everyday scenes into captivating stories.
-A distinctive aspect is his use of sunglasses, not just a style choice, but a way to establish a direct connection with the audience.
-This technique reflects a deep awareness of his environment, a trait common in Enneagram Type 4s, emphasizing their desire for understanding and connection.
+He appreciates the small things.
+Even his iconic sunglasses are not just a style choice, but a way to express himself and in doing so he establishs a direct connection with the audience.

+These details show that Casey has a deep awareness of his environment, a trait common in Enneagram Type 4s, emphasizing their desire for understanding and connection.

+More on the sunglasses 👇.

 ## Why Casey Wears the Sunglasses